20-minute delays on major Portsmouth road after traffic incident this evening

-HAVANT ROAD is partially blocked in both directions due to a road traffic incident.
+HAVANT ROAD was blocked in both directions earlier this evening after a crash in which a woman had to be cut free from her vehicle.

-The A259 is blocked between the A27 Havant By-pass and Selangor Avenue.
+Fire crews from Havant and Cosham attended the three car crash on the A259 which was blocked between the A27 Havant By-pass and Selangor Avenue.

-There are currently delays of around 20 minutes on the B2148 approach road.
+Once freed, the woman was taken to hospital for treatment.
+The crash also resulted in long delays delays on the B2148 approach road.

 SEE ALSO: Cycle lane in ‘dangerous’ Portsmouth road set for safety improvements